Changes are being proposed to the health care benefit for retirees of the Louisiana Conference.

 The primary focus was to match our assets with benefits offered, but not to shift costs to retirees.
 Prayerful consideration and emphasis was placed on providing personalized assistance to each retiree with advice and decision-making support, and ensuring that no participant would be in a less favorable position than under the current plan.

-The Health Care Task Force is proposing a “Private Exchange” for participants through Via Benefits, in partnership with Wespath.
+The Health Care Task Force is proposing forming a strategic partnership in a “Private Exchange” for participants through Via Benefits, under Wespath management.
 All participants will have access to multiple Medicare supplement or Advantage plans under one-on-one consultation and assistance.

 Additionally, participants will receive an annual $1,200 Health Reimbursement Arrangement, plus access to a grant under a Catastrophic Prescription plan of up to $7,000 per year per participant, ensuring we leave no one behind.

-It is estimated that 95% of participants will be in an equal or better cash position.
-In fact, they will be able change plans from year to year.
+It is estimated almost 100% of participants will be in an equal or better cash position.
+In fact, they will be able change plans from year to year, if their needs change.

 The savings, which will be significant, will be due to moving our participants to a larger risk pool and spreading the high medical costs over a larger number of people.